 The increase in the extraordinary reserve is determined by the parent company's profit for 2020 net of the allocation of Euro 19 thousand to the reserve for exchange rate adjustments.
 In addition to this is the positive effect of Euro 17 thousand resulting from the allocation of a portion of the MBO bonus through the allocation of treasury shares to Growens employees and collaborators.
 The FTA reserve was generated during the transition to the IFRS of the separate and consolidated financial statements.
 The OCI reserve represents the effects deriving from the remeasuring of the defined benefit plans, as represented in the statement of comprehensive income.
 The stock option reserve, linked to the incentive plan for members of top management and accounted for in accordance with IFRS 2, increased following the approval on 23/04/2020 of the new "Stock option plan 2020-2023".
 The negative reserve for treasury shares in the portfolio corresponds to the purchase price of treasury shares in the parent company held as at 31/12/2021.
-The translation reserve expresses the net effect of the conversion in the consolidated financial statements of the conversion in the consolidated financial statements of the conversion in the consolidated financial statements of the financial statements of help subsidiaries held in currencies other than the Euro (BEE Content Design and MailUp Nordics/Globase).
+The translation reserve expresses the net effect of the conversion in the consolidated financial statements of the financial statements of foreign subsidiaries held in currencies other than the Euro (BEE Content Design and MailUp Nordics/Globase).